omics-lab/ProtSEC/README.md

 ### 3. Run ProtSEC

 - Generate complex embedding using a FASTA file
-- Time: ~1 second on a personal computer
+- Time: ~1 second on a personal computer using the example data
 - Output file: `protein_embedding_ProtSEC.pkl` (size ~80MB)

 ```